unnatural-worlds/uwapi/sphinx/source/bots/programOverview.rst

 Connect
 ^^^^^^^
-There are multiple ways to connect to a server.
+There are multiple ways to connect to a game server.
 The usual approach is to first try reconnecting, in case the game has crashed previously.
 Second, you connect to an existing server using the parameters provided in the environment variables, if any.
 Third, you spin up your own server.